-POLITICS AND FREEDOM
+POLITICS AND FREEDOM IN NORTHERN IRELAND

-Politics and a Higher Authority
+1.1 Politics and a Higher Authority

 There were times when politicians and people alike knew they were under higher authority.
-Even when they respected it halfheartedly or tried to escape from it, they could not go far astray.
-A politician could not be a politician without recognizing this higher authority or transcendence, whether the authority was a king, a god, a humanitarian ideal, the wellbeing of all the citizens of the country.
-Respect or such transcendent authority guided even their political conduct.
-Politics has always been full of fighting, power games and struggles but everything happened under the shade of a shared transcendence, which was the last reality for This had important consequences for politics and power games. evervone.
-Political opponents were never along with each other; they were never left in rivalry with each other without rules or structures.
+Even when they respected it half-heartedly or tried to escape from it, they could not go far astray.
+A politician could not be a politician without recognising this higher authority or transcendence, whether the authority was a king, a god, a humanitarian ideal, the well-being of all the citizens of the country.
+Even their political conduct was guided by respect for such transcendent authority.
+Politics has always been full of fighting, power games and struggles but everything happened under the shade of a shared transcendence, which was the last reality for everyone.
+This had important consequences for politics and power games.
+Political opponents were never alone with each other; they were never left in rivalry with each other without rules or structures.
 This created a freedom towards one another, even where there were power struggles.
-There was always a final goal, which was the point of the entire power game.
+There was always a final goal which was the point of the entire power-game.
 Because of this shared transcendence, they had freedom in relation to one another.
 Thus they retained responsibility for and towards each other.

-Politics without Transcendence
+1.2 Politics without Transcendence

 We need not trace here the process by which all kinds of transcendence are being corroded.
 This cultural process has invaded public and private areas of life and has, in any case, gone a long way in the political field.
-The disappearance of transcendence in politics leaves politicians without the important 'something' that is above and between all of them.
+The disappearance of transcendence in politics leaves politicians without that important 'something1 that is above and between all of them.
 Their political goals are now only their own and no transcendence or structure unites and separates them.
 They oppose each other nakedly without rules.
 They become interested only in triumph over each other.
 Without transcendence, politics becomes more and more a power game only.
 Once the power game was governed in the last analysis by transcendence; the goals themselves were derived from transcendence; but now the goals lose their objectivity.
-The only reality, which remains, is the fight for power itself.
+The only reality which remains is the fight for power itself.
 Everything, programmes included, becomes a function of the power fight.